 In addition to practicing architecture, John has taught design at USF (the University of San Francisco) as an adjunct professor, taught introductory design classes at Berkeley as a lecturer and graduate student instructor, and managed a major sustainability research project for the architecture department at Berkeley.

 Today architectural practice consumes all of John’s professional time.
-He focuses on modernist homes, green and net-zero energy homes, and mid-century modern buildings in general.
-Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern house and looks forward to working on more modern zero-net energy houses.
+He focuses on modernist homes, Passive Houses, net-zero energy homes, and mid-century modern buildings in general.
+Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern houses and is pleased to be working on the firm’s first modern style Passive House.

 Geoff Campen – Principal Architect

 Geoff lives with his wife Diana in San Francisco, travels and explores as much as possible, creates and collects art, and plays soccer when possible.
 He strongly believes in socially relevant modern design, and strives to apply these sensibilities to his personal and professional work.